mflint/mflint.github.io/source/_posts/2017-09-02-introduction-to-hacking-ios-apps-part-1.markdown

 categories: [hacking,jailbreaking]
 ---

-> This is part 1 of a multi-part series:
->
-> * Part 1: obtaining and jailbreaking a device
-> * [Part 2][part2]: post-jailbreak stuff

-### Overview
-There are several steps to doing this, and I aim to cover them over a series of blog posts.
+There are several steps to hacking iOS apps, and I aim to cover them over a series of blog posts.

 1. Acquiring and jailbreaking an iOS device
 2. Installing necessary tools